-Upon your return from a suspension, you will need to re-register and it may be the case that you have to register twice in a single academic year.
+You will need to re-register within 4 weeks of your return from a suspension and it may be the case that you have to register twice in a single academic year.
 If a case for an extension to the maximum period of study is granted by the Graduate Board, you will need to register for any extension to the candidature beyond one month.
 There is no fee for the extension.
 If your end date changes due to a suspension or extension, you will be able to get an updated student ID card with a new completion date at the Student Services Counter free of charge when you hand in your old card at the Student Services Centre.

 International postgraduate researchers

 Authorised absences and your visa

 Authorised absences do not have any effect on your visa provided they do not impact on the overall time limit for completion of your programme of study.

 Suspensions and your visa

 If you are granted a suspension you should check your visa requirements.
 The University is required to report suspensions of study to UK Visas and Immigration (UKVI) within 10 working days of the start of the suspension.
 Some changes reported by the University to UK Visas and Immigration (UKVI) will result in visas being curtailed (shortened).
 If this happens you will be notified by email and will be given 60 days' notice from the date of the curtailment notice.
 Depending on your circumstances, you should either leave the UK, make an application to the UKVI to remain in the UK in a different immigration category or resume your studies promptly so that the University can update the report we have sent to them.
 If you leave the UK you will need to apply for a CAS to enable you to apply for a new visa (entry clearance) from your home country before returning to the UK.

 To summarise; if you are granted a suspension of study: